 Across from her is Aisha Gearig who is eagerly typing away.
 This is her first Solo Show and she’s ecstatic and nervous to tell her own story.
 She is reading from her new draft of “Bubbles”: a show about politics, America, and the universal confusion of the past year.
 She reads the script not as an actor, but as an editor, keenly aware of her word choice and structure.

 She reaches the end of a monologue and quickly reads a stage direction, “She Sings ‘This Land is your Land’” almost under her breath.
-Ms. Scooter kindly stops here and gives a suggestion, “We don’t really know what this is going to be unless you do it the way you want to perform it.
+Pandora kindly stops her and gives a suggestion, “We don’t really know what this is going to be unless you do it the way you want to perform it.
 Would you mind?”

 “Sure,” Aisha replies.
 She begins singing her own lyrics to the tune of the American classic and something clicks.
 The meaning of the piece and the trust in herself as an artist come into focus.
 Before this moment, this read through had been an exercise of the mind.